jl33-ai/neural-net-from-scratch/README.md

 Using the mathematic and conceptual theory I have collected about how neural networks work, I am going to attempt to program one from first principles
 Using C, for optimal performance, and matching the low-level nature of the task
 - Will attempt to use ncurses TUI for visualisation

+### Brainstorm Sketch

 ### Neural Network Educational Material (Foundational)
 - https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=yORk4beIiWVJDAzU